“Remember, remember, John Lewis in November.”

 HOW MUCH HAVE I SAVED?

-This year, for instance, I bought a lovey Kate Spade handbag – specifically this Polly large convertible crossbody in black leather – which I had had my eye on for ages.
+Last year (2019), for instance, I bought a lovely Kate Spade handbag – specifically this Polly large convertible crossbody in black leather – which I had had my eye on for ages.

 When I started looking, I found it was listed as £279 on the brand’s own website in the first weekend of November.